Mov0/FDS_Smart_Betas/README.md

   3. Analysis of simulation results
   4. (Visualiztion)

 Start by running 1_MarketCap.ipynb as the resulting dataframe is used as template in other notebooks.
+Run 1_EligibleStocks.ipynb after running all other notebooks starting with 1, as it depends on the data prepared by the other notebooks.